gw-ospo/curioss-patterns/set-up-an-ospo-giving-page.md

 * Flexible contribution levels from individual donations to major sponsorships.
 * More convenient payment options that fit with organizational processes.
 * A clear understanding of how OSPO contributions will be used.
+* Branding and partnership opportunities that align with sponsors' open source mission.

 ## Benefits for the Academic Institution
 * Compliance with university financial policies.